giellalt/lang-smj/docs/nouns-affixes.md

 * *balládas* `balláda+N+Sg+Ela`

- LEXICON BOAKSA_BADASS_CMP_INFL  This is an Err/Sub, and all the words pointing to lexicon BOAKSA are therfore Err/Sub taged.
-Only for words "boaksa-båksav".
-Boaksa-båksa is assimilated wrongly, must be boaksa-båvsa if it's to follow lulesami rules.

  LEXICON C_ILL_IJ_BADASS  Badly or wrongly assimilated words.
 Last letter is consonant, no cg, no vowchange, with illative -ij.
 (Same as GAHPER) Assimilated in a way that isn't lulesami.
 Most of the words are Err/Orth tagged with a standardized lemma.
 Some are Err/Lex tagged, and some only recieve the +Use/-Spell tag from the lexicon.